-Sickle cell anaemia can cause a wide range of symptoms though not everyone with the condition will experience all the symptoms.
+Sickle cell anaemia can cause a wide range of symptoms, although not everyone with the condition will experience all of the symptoms.

 Episodes of pain during a sickle cell crisis are one of the most common and upsetting symptoms of the condition.

 A sickle cell crisis (also known as a vaso-occlusive episode or VOE) is triggered when the abnormal blood cells block the small blood vessels that supply the body’s tissues.

 This damages the cells in the affected tissue, resulting in the tissue becoming swollen, which irritates nearby nerve endings.

 During a sickle cell crisis, younger children may develop painful swelling in their hands or feet.
 This is often the first noticeable symptom.

 As a child gets older, pain can occur in any area of the body.
 However, the most commonly affected areas are the: